 Eastern Redcedar is the most widely distributed eastern conifer.
 It can commonly grow 10 to 60 feet in height in a pyramidal shape with an straight trunk and horizontally spreading branches.
 In the early years of growth the lower branches may cover a horizontal distance as great as the tree is tall.
 Dead branches usually do not self-prune.

-Twigs & Leaves can be of two types.
+Twigs & Leaves: Leaves can be of two types.
 The first are scalelike, no teeth and dark green, about 1/16 inch long, with a gland dot, and held tightly against the twig in four ranks so that the twig appears square.
 They overlap by more than 1/4 their length.
 On newer wood there can also be longer leaves, called 'whips', about 1/4 inch, that are awl like, dark blue-green in color.
 Both give off a resinous aromatic odor when bruised.
 Leaves can turn reddish-brown in winter.

 The bark is reddish-brown, thin, fibrous and exfoliating in thin strips.
 Sap wood is white and only the inner heartwood is reddish, fine grained, with a fine odor.

 Flowers: Most specimens are dioecious, that is, they have only male flowers or female.
 Male flowers (staminate) are pollen cones, small, 3 to 4 mm long, yellow-brown in color and appear in large groups at the tips of branches.
 Each cone contains structures called sporophylls, which each contain a small number of pollen sacs.
 The entire cone structure is referred to as a strobilus.
-These begin to develop in late summer and reach maturity, turing color in late winter.
+These begin to develop in late summer and reach maturity, turning color in late winter.
 Female flowers (pistillate) are light blue-green forming a 3 to 6 mm ovoid mostly closed conelet on a short straight erect stalk.
 These also develop in the fall of the previous year, but do not enlarge until late winter.
 The conelet has many ovules connected to small style-like structures that actually receive the pollen when the male pollen cones split open.
 Fertilization happens rapidly and the female cone closes.

 Habitat: Eastern Redcedar grows best in sunny well-drained alluvial sites where there is not domination by hardwood species.
-It does adapt to a wide variety of soils, with wide acidty differences, from dry rocky places to wet lands.
+It does adapt to a wide variety of soils, with wide acidity differences, from dry rocky places to wet lands.
 In abandoned lands it can take hold due to lack of competition.

 Names: The genus name Juniperus, is the Latin name for the Juniper, a plant well established in the Old World.
 The species name, virginiana, means 'of Virginia'.
 The species was first found by the colonists on Roanoke Island, Virginia in 1564.
 The author name for the plant classification, 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.